Browning Hi-Power MkI (image courtesy JWT for thetruthaboutguns.com)

 There’s far too much history in the Hi-Power to go into in one article.
 Heck, even a series of articles wouldn’t really do it justice.
 I would recommend anyone interested in a good history of the gun to obtain a copy of “FN Browning Pistols, Side-arms that Shaped World History” by Anthony Vanderlinden.
 Suffice it to say, if you’ve been a fan of either firearms or history over the last century, you’ve read something about the Hi-Power, whether you knew it or not.

 It’s not all ancient history.
-When I deployed to Afghanistan in the 2009, the P35, (the military model and of the Hi-Power), was still being used by the British troops, who refer to it as the L9A1.
+When I deployed to Afghanistan in the 2009, the P35, (the military model of the Hi-Power), was still being used by the British troops, who refer to it as the L9A1.
 They didn’t switch to the GLOCK until 2013.
-Although rare, Hi-Powers have been found among members of the Taliban as well.
+Although rare, Hi-Powers had been found among members of the Taliban as well.

 This was certainly not the first time two forces fought each other with Hi-Power pistols.
 During WWII, several of the Allied countries would go into battle against their German enemy with both sides well equipped with the Hi-Power pistol, although usually made in different countries.
 With the exception of the US, just about every major country has used it at some point.

-Ever heard of the “Mozambique Drill”, or the more PC version, the “Failure to Stop” drill?
+Ever heard of the “Mozambique Drill” or the more PC version, the “Failure to Stop” drill?
 Well then you know a tiny bit of the Hi-Power’s history.

 If you’ve never owned, or at least spent some time shooting the Hi-Power, do yourself a favor and get right on that.
 There’s something inexplicable about the pistol.
 At the time of its first production, is was revolutionary.
 Even today, it holds up well against contemporary duty and self defense automatics.